Bone Grafting

 Reasons of Bone Grafting

 Oral and maxillofacial surgery, orthopedic surgery and other medical specialties frequently carry out bone grafting treatments.
-Among the frequent causes of bone grafting are,

-Bone Regeneration, bone grafts can aid in the regeneration of lost bone tissue and the restoration of bone strength and function in situations of bone loss brought on by trauma, infection or illness (such as osteoporosis).
+Bone Regeneration, can aid in the regeneration of lost bone tissue and the restoration of bone strength and function in situations of bone loss brought on by trauma, infection or illness (such as osteoporosis).

-Which Sources used for Bone Grafting Treatment?
+Which Sources used for Treatment?

 Individuals can obtain bone transplants from a number of sources such as,